 In 1998, the firm moved its offices to the TCBY Tower, now known as the Simmons Bank Tower, and occupied the 17th, 18th and 19th floors where it is headquartered today.
-The northwest Arkansas office, still located in Rogers in the Mitchell Williams Building, has grown to 16 attorneys.
+The Northwest Arkansas office located in Rogers has grown to 18 attorneys.

 In 2007, the firm announced its first expansion into Texas with the opening of an office in Austin.
 The office saw further growth in July 2008, when it joined with the long-time insurance regulatory and litigation firm of Long, Burner, Parks & DeLargy, PC.
 The strategic move allowed the firm to enhance our service offerings for the hundreds of insurers, healthcare organizations, corporations, financial institutions, trade associations, legislators, and state regulators we represent.
 In 2013, the firm expanded further in Arkansas with the opening of the Jonesboro office.

 Today, the firm employs more than 90 attorneys from offices in Arkansas and Texas.